timfulton1/hhb_app/README.md

-# Deoxyhemoglobin Kinetics Analysis App
+# Deoxyhemoglobin Kinetics Analysis Application

 This repo contains the code used to build the analysis application.
 Visit the app here: https://timfulton.shinyapps.io/HHb_Analysis_App/